LKozai/DefinitionsApp_ReactJS/README.md

 | `/`             | `InputComponent`    | Main page with word search functionality           |
 | `/registration` | `RegistrationForm`  | Sign-up form with field validation                 |
 | `/words`        | `WordsOfTheWeek`    | Displays a weekly list of vocabulary words         |

-## Future Improvements

-- Add support for synonyms, antonyms, and pronunciation
-- Persist search history or favorites using localStorage or backend
-- Improve UI with animations or transitions
-- Integrate email service to send actual word-of-the-day emails